-Table 1 compares aspects of the MMS and Bell-LaPadula security models.
-The rest of this subsection clarifies the effects of the model in particular cases.
-The paragraphs here are not part of the model; the previous subsections define the model completely.
+The purpose of this subsection is to clarify the effects of the model in particular cases.
+The paragraphs below are not part of the model; the previous subsections define the model completely.
 Here we seek only to show how the model applies in specific circumstances.

-• What prevents a user from copying a classified entity to an unclassified entity?
+(1) What prevents a user from copying a classified entity to an unclassified entity?

 The classification of the entity being copied accompanies the data.
-Moving explicitly classified data to an unclassified container is a violation of Assertions 2 and 9 (unless the user requesting the operation is the downgrader and is performing a downgrade operation), since the classification of the data in question is effectively changed by the operation.
-Manipulations that affect only objects are covered by Assertion 3.
+Moving explicitly classified data to an unclassified container is a violation of assertion 2 (classification hierarchy) and 9 (downgrading), unless the user requesting the operation is the downgrader and is performing a downgrade operation, since the classification of the data in question is effectively changed by the operation.
+Manipulations that affect only objects are covered by assertion 3 (changes to objects).

-• What about copying a part of an object into another object?
+(2) What about copying a part of an object into another object?

-A part of an object inherits the classification of the whole object (Assertion 3).
-Thus, moving part of an object into another object is disallowed by Assertions 2 and 3 unless the classification of the former object is lower than or equal to that of the latter.
-Note that this constraint does not affect the user's ability to remove an unclassified paragraph (an object) from a confidential document (a container) and use it in an unclassified document (another container).
+A part of an object inherits the classification of the whole object (assertion 3, changes to objects).
+Thus moving part of an object into another object is disallowed by assertions 2 (classification hierarchy) and 3 unless classification of the former object is less than or equal to that of the latter.
+Note that this constraint does not affect the user's ability to remove an UNCLASSIFIED paragraph (an object) from a CONFIDENTIAL document (a container) and use it in an UNCLASSIFIED document (another container).

-• Does a user have a "log-in level" ?
+(3) Does a user have a "login level"?

-Log-in levels are not explicitly part of the model, but the effect of a log-in level can be obtained through the classification of the user's terminal.
-The classification of the terminal is an upper bound on the classification of information that can be displayed on it (Assertion 4).
+Login levels are not explicitly part of the model, but the effect of a login level can be obtained through the classification of the user's terminal.
+The classification of the terminal is an upper bound on the classification of information that can be displayed on it (assertion 4, viewing).
 If the user wishes to restrict further the level of the information that appears on the terminal, he may invoke an operation to reduce the classification of the terminal.
 The right to determine the classification of shared devices (disks, printers, etc.) will generally belong to the SSO.
 Note that restricting the level of the information that can appear on the user's terminal does not necessarily restrict the level of information that programs he invokes may have access to.

-• Processes do not appear in the model but surely will be present in the implementation.
+(4) Processes do not appear in the model but surely will be present in the implementation.
 How will their activities be constrained?